hashicorp/terraform-provider-azurerm/website/docs/r/traffic_manager_azure_endpoint.html.markdown

 * `name` - (Required) The name of the Azure Endpoint.
 Changing this forces a new resource to be created.

-* `profile_name` - (Required) The ID of the Traffic Manager Profile that this Azure Endpoint should be created within.
+* `profile_id` - (Required) The ID of the Traffic Manager Profile that this Azure Endpoint should be created within.
 Changing this forces a new resource to be created.

 * `enabled` - (Optional) Is the endpoint enabled?
 Defaults to `true`.